 When John got back to Jackson he complained of having backaches all the time because of the old mattress he was sleeping on.
 They took him to the hospital ward, which is one isolated cell where he couldn't talk to anybody for 5 days and no doctor came to see him.
-He didn't know what was happening -- he was locked up without any contact with reality or the outside.
-During these five days there was a big strike in Jackson -- almost all of the inmates took part in it, it was beautifully organized, totally non-violent.
+He didn't know what was happening - he was locked up without any contact with reality or the outside. ing - he was locked up without any contact with reality or the outside.
+During these five days there was a big strike in Jackson - almost all of the inmates took part in it, it was beautifully organized, totally non-violent.
 The strikers were asking for higher wages.
-The prisoners still get 15 or 25 cents a day for making license plates, the same as they made 35 years ago.
+The prisoners still get 15 or 25 cents and the few policy lives en plates, the same day for making license plates, the same as they made 35 years ago.
 That's hardly enough to buy cigarettes or anything, and they work hard for it.
-They demanded a minimum \$1.00 a day for the work.
+They demanded a manimum \$1.00 a day for the work.

-The strike fell apart eventually, but while it was going on John was in the hospital and he heard on the prison radio-earphones about this strike.
-Then he heard Perry Johnson on the news talking about who caused the strike, and he said the main troublemaker is John Sinclair, leader of the White Panther Party.
-John just flipped out -- he didn't know anything about it.
+The strike fell apart eventually, but while it was going on John was in the hospital and he heard on the prison the hospital and he heard on the prison radio-earphones about this strike.
+Then he heard Perry Johnson on the news talking about who caused the strike, and he said the main troublemaker is John Sinclair, leader of the White Panther Party, John just flipped out -- he didn't know anything about it.

-The only violation of prison rules that they ever charged John with officially was at Jackson, and that was for typing up copies of the Black Panther Party 10-point program and ideology for some brothers.
+The only violation of prison rules that they ever charged John with offic-ially was at Jackson, and that was for typing up copies of the Black Panther Party 10-point program and ideology for some brothers.
+During the disci for some brothers.
 During the disciplinary hearing they admitted that they never enforced this rule against anybody else, and that the material John typed up was legally admitted into the prison.
 They were just looking for another excuse to keep John locked up and away from everyone else.